AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 - **Public**: Data accessible to the public.
 It poses minimal risk to the organization if viewed/shared by others.
 It requires basic security measures to protect it.
 Example: marketing material, job descriptions, press releases.
 - **Private**: Data kept from the public.
 Unauthorized access to it poses a potential serious risk.
 Examples: email addresses, employees ids, research data.
 - **Sensitive**: Protected from everyone without authorized access.
 Unauthorized access can cause significant damage to an organization's finances and reputation.
 This includes PII (Personally Identifiable Information), SPII (Sensitive Personally Identifiable Information), PHI (Protected Health Information).
 Examples: banking account numbers, passwords, medical information.
 - **Confidential**: Important information for an organization's ongoing business operations.
 Often, limited people has access to it and NDAs (Non-Disclosure Agreements) are signed.
-Example: trade secrets, financial records, govenment data.
+Example: trade secrets, financial records, government data.

-**Asset classification**: Labeling assets based on sensitivity and importance to an organization.
+**Asset classification**: Labelling assets based on sensitivity and importance to an organization.
 Asset levels range from low to high level.

 - **Low**: Public data.
 Available to the public.
 No negative impact if compromised.
 - **High**: Sensitive and confidential data.
 It can have significant negative impact if leaked publicly (loss of competitive edge, reputation, and customer trust).

 ### Data protection

-When a security event results in a data breach, it is called a security incident.
+A __security incident__ is a security event that results in a data breach.

 Security teams steps to protect an organization: